HurinHu/InvoiceSystem/README.md

 Setup your vhost to point to public folder

 ### Frontend

--Go to front end folder, use `npm install` to install the dependencies.
+  - Go to front end folder, use `npm install` to install the dependencies.
--Run `next build` to build the project.
+  - Run `next build` to build the project.
--Run `next export` to export the static files, it will generate to `out` folder.
+  - Run `next export` to export the static files, it will generate to `out` folder.

 Put the output files to the server where you want it to serve.